Data Subject Request API Version 1 and 2

 Nothing is saved until you click Proceed to Save.
 To return to drafting, click Continue Refining.

 After saving, the audience appears in your Audiences list and behaves like any other audience.
-To connect and activate it, follow Connect an Audience — the agent does not connect audiences to destinations.
+To connect and activate it, follow Connect an Audience.
+The agent does not connect audiences to destinations.

 Several controls are available in the agent panel itself to help you manage your conversation: